Judge dismisses Maryland suit seeking to protect health law

-BALTIMORE (AP) — A federal judge has dismissed a Maryland lawsuit against President Donald Trump’s administration for what it portrayed as recurring efforts to dismantle the national health care law.
+BALTIMORE (AP) — A federal judge on Friday dismissed a Maryland lawsuit against President Donald Trump’s administration for what it portrayed as recurring efforts to dismantle the national health care law and chase people away from coverage.

-U.S. District Judge Ellen Lipton Hollander writes in her Friday decision that there’s no question about Trump’s deep disdain for the Affordable Care Act.
-But she found the state’s allegations “speculative.”
+U.S. District Judge Ellen Lipton Hollander wrote in her decision that there’s no question about Trump’s “profound disdain” for the Affordable Care Act, signed into law in 2010 by his predecessor.
+But she found the state’s allegations speculative, ruling that neither Trump’s “zealous attempts to repeal the statute, nor his derisive comments about it, support an inference that he will fail to enforce the law.”

-Maryland Attorney General Brian Frosh had sought a declaratory judgment that ACA was constitutional and the Trump administration must stop trying to “sabotage” the Obama-era law.
+“In effect, the state proclaims the sky is falling.
+But, falling acorns, even several of them, do not amount to a falling sky,” Hollander wrote in her 48-page opinion that entitles Maryland to revive the litigation at some later date.

-But Hollander ruled that neither Trump’s “zealous attempts to repeal the statute, nor his derisive comments about it, support an inference that he will fail to enforce the law.”
+Maryland Attorney General Brian Frosh, a Democrat, had sought a declaratory judgment that ACA was constitutional and the Trump administration must stop trying to “sabotage” the Obama-era law twice sustained by the U.S. Supreme Court.

 Most Read Nation & World Stories